Relationship Red Flags: When Love Feels Confusing

 One person shared: "I actually started recording conversations because I was so confused about what was real.
 I'd bring up something that hurt me, and by the end of the conversation, I'd somehow be convinced it was my fault for 'misunderstanding' what they meant."

-Excessive attention, gifts, or declarations early on can feel intoxicating, especially if you have a trauma history or haven't experienced that kind of intensity before.
+Love-bombing—excessive attention, gifts, or declarations early on, can feel intoxicating, especially if you have a trauma history or attachment wounds.
 But if the affection quickly gives way to devaluation or withdrawal, it can trap you in a cycle of craving what's no longer offered.

-It might look like: Grand gestures that feel too much too soon, constant contact, being told you're "the one" before they really know you, or having your entire world revolve around their attention.
+It might look like: Grand gestures that feel too much too soon.
+Constant contact.
+Being told you're "the one" before they really know you.
+Having your entire world revolve around their attention.

 This kind of coercion can trap someone both economically and emotionally, making it feel impossible to leave even when you know you should.